Vanderson10/Vanderson10/README.md

 # Hi there, i'm Vanderson! 👋

-- I live in brazil:, northeast 😎:sunrise:
+- I live in :brazil:, northeast 😎:sunrise:

 ## Languages and Tools:
 <!--